dwrobel/flatcam/README.md

 - Tool Fiducials - added GUI in Preferences and entries in self.defaults dict
 - Tool Fiducials - updated the source_file object for the modified Gerber files
 - working on adding line numbers to the TextPlainEdit
+- GCode view now has line numbers
+- solved a bug that made selection of objects on canvas impossible if there is an object of type FlatCAMScript or FlatCAMDocument opened

 21.11.2019